thoughtspot/thoughtspot.github.io/_data-connect/setup/data-sources-management.md

  ![]({{ site.baseurl }}/images/data_sources_management_view.png "Data sources management view")

-Once you have selected a data source, you have the option to perform a number of editing and maintenance tasks.
+After selecting a data source, you have the option to perform a number of editing and maintenance tasks.

 ## Schedule, edit, and refresh